vivekmathema/GCxGC-CRISP/README.md

 [Note: *You can skip this section if you want to use entire contour plot for the simulation and classification.
 However, if you use this option, the same ROIs deep stacking configuration should be used for all steps in CRISP].

 ## B. Contour modeling & Generator (Contour Synthesis & Inference)
 The CRISP has advance Contour simulation neural nets based on Generative adversteral network (GANs) with multiple customizable features.
 The generator can train the model from 64×64 - 512×512 pixel contours with limited sample size and good outcome.
 The larger sample size can provide better results based on the diversity of the original images.
 There is an option to set hyperparameters and details options for setting FIDs, Z-vectors, RELU, Learning rates and model Optimizers (B. Contour synthesis --> 1.
 Hyperparameters).
 The image augmentation (B. Contour synthesis --> 2.
 Augmentation) tab allows the addition of multiple different filters (e.g: dilation, distortion, erosion, contrast, brightness, noise, edge sharpening, etc.) to initially expand the diversity of limited contours being fed to the generator without actually creating any significant change in the overall profile of the input contours.
 This enhances the dataset for the generator to train better especially in low-sample conditions.
 The real-time graphs of model loss and preview of the model along with FID curves will be shown during training for getting the status of the generator.
 The qScore (which forms qCurve) is a customized matrix that will tentatively indicate the quality of the output (0.0000-1.0000) mainly based on the sharpness/blurriness feature of the synthetic image during training as compared to the original contour image distribution.
-If the sharpness of images is relatively similar to that of source data, the QScore will approximately be 1.00.
+If the sharpness of images is relatively similar to that of source data, the qScore (0.0-0.17) will approximately be equal to 1.7.
 This is not a reliable score but gives the user the trend of ongoing simulation training as a real-time model feature update.
 The training models and their history can be stored/restored at any point of the training along with the configuration.
 Once the model is trained enough (based on FID curves, Model loss, and preview images) the model can be used for synthesizing entirely new contour plots without requiring original datasets (B. Contour synthesis --> 3.
 Synthesize) in a customizable grid of 1×1 – 10×10 shape.
 There is also a novel advanced option to control the intensity of entities in the synthesized Contour which in the real situation often relates to the concentration of metabolites.
 This feature works best when the source images have a minimum of background noise or column bleeding.
 The image augmentation feature can be applied to the synthesized output contours as well which will assist in increasing the diversity of the synthesized samples.
 The advanced features of manipulating the Z-vector cab lead to higher diversity of the generated samples.
-Please note, do not mix different extraction modes (Normal/HEDN/gradient) while Contour simulation and Training.
 It must be the same with the same ROIs/DeepStacking (if applied earlier).
 The source data is not required once the model is trained enough.
 All models are compatible for continued training.

 •General protocol:  (B. Contour Simulation | Synthesis) For Training, Select the folder for Source images (Source path) --> Set the path for trained models (model path) and provide a unique Model id (Model id) --> set the path for storing preview images (Preview images path) --> Setup Hyperparameters & Image augmentation --> Start training (the models can be immediately stored and preview images updates during training using hotkeys in simulation preview window).
 For Synthesis, Select the trained model (model path) and provide the exact Model ID used for training & storage --> Set the output location (Result images) --> Set the required parameters (Z-dim, Contour intensity factors “see article for details”) --> Apply image augmentation (optional) for each simulated images --> Start synthesis (Synths.
 Contour button).